bkfrye/Locus/src/plugins/wp-smushit/readme.txt

 - Process All Your Files – Smush will process PNG, JPEG, and GIF files for optimum results.
 - Super Servers - Smush images with no slowdown using WPMU DEV's fast, reliable Smush API.
 - Convert to WebP (Pro Only) - Upgrade and automatically serve images in Next-Gen WebP format.
+- Configs – Set your preferred Smush settings, save them as config, and instantly upload to any other site.
 - And many, many, more!

 ### Learn The Ropes With These Hands-On Smush Tutorials